narrenorg/narrenschiff/docs/narrenschiff/getting_started.rst

   touch project/secretmap.yaml
   touch .narrenschiff.yaml

-All of your projects will be managed in subdirectories of ``infrastructure/`` (consider this to be your *main project*).
+All course projects will be managed in subdirectories of ``infrastructure/`` (consider this to be your *main project*).
 In the root of your infrastructure repo you need to place a ``.narrenschiff.yaml`` configuration file.
-This configuration file contains password (key) and salt (spice) that are used to encrypt all files and strings accross all of your projects.
+This configuration file contains password (key) and salt (spice) that are used to encrypt all files and strings accross all of your course projects.

-Each of your projects needs to contain special files that are used to store cleartext and cyphertext variables.
+Each course project needs to contain special files that are used to store cleartext and cyphertext variables.
 These are:

-* ``vars.yaml`` - Used to store variables in plain text
+* ``vars.yaml`` - Used to store variables in cleartext
 * ``chest.yaml`` - Used to store encrypted variables
 * ``secretmap.yaml`` - Used to store paths to encrypted files

 All variables contained in these files are injected in your templates when you start deploying with narrenschiff.
 There is one rule that you need to remember: **no duplicates are allowed**!
 See `Vars Files`_ for detailed explanation.

 Last file that needs to be explained is ``course.yaml``.
 The name of this file can be arbitraty, and you can have multiple of these.
 This is actually the file which contains configuration, deployment, and other instructions.
 In essence a ``course`` is the most basic unit of ``narrenschiff``. ``course`` files are YAML files that contain list of tasks to be performed written using a special syntax.
-Consequently, the project that contains course files, is called a *course project*.
+Consequently, the project which contains course files, is called a *course project*.
 In this example a course project is ``project/``.

 ``narrenschiff dock``
 *********************